serut/meteor-coverage/README.md

 Anyone is welcome to contribute.

+    # You should fork this repo first
     git clone https://github.com/serut/meteor-coverage
-    # I have a preference for the meteor node
+    # I have a preference to always execute npm action
+    # throw the integrated meteor npm (npm --v !== meteor npm --v)
     meteor npm install
     # Edit the app_folder key to match your app folder, don't forget the ending slash
     nano settings.coverage.json